Updated: Dec 13, 2021

 What are the other output options in the pixel classifier?

 The Masked Channel output uses the confidence output to threshold the input image.
-Anything below your specified detection level will not be suppressed in the new channel it creates; anything above the detection level will retain the source intensity of the input.
+Anything below your specified detection level will be suppressed in the new channel it creates; anything above the detection level will retain the source intensity of the input.

 The Segmentation output generates outlines (2D) and meshes (3D) using the confidence map and the detection level you specify.
 The outline and mesh output will allow you to measure and count your objects of interest.